 - Fresh basil

-- Toasted pine nuts
+- Pine nuts

-- Olive oil
+- Extra virgin olive oil

-Ways to use up pesto
+How to use pesto

-There are so many brilliant ways to use pesto and since making pesto is so easy, the ideas are only limited to your imagination
+There are so many brilliant ways to use pesto and since making fresh pesto is so easy, the ideas are only limited to your imagination

 - Stir it through hot pasta for a simple dinner